-State variations include operation speed limits from 15 to 35 miles per hour, maximum occupancies up to six people, and empty weight limits up to 1,800 pounds.
+State variations include operation speed limits from 15 to 35 miles per hour, maximum occupancies of up to six people, and empty weight limits of up to 1,800 pounds.
 There are also states that don't specifically define "golf cart."
 In these states, a golf cart normally falls under a more general definition of a motor vehicle.

-However, in states that allow golf carts to be operated on public roads and streets, registration and liability insurance are typically required.
-These states also normally have restrictions associated with how, where, and when a golf cart can be operated.
+Many of the states that allow golf carts on city streets have restrictions associated with how, where, and when a golf cart can be operated.
 Common restrictions include: